 If there's a single way of eating that persists in laying claim as one of the healthiest, it's the Mediterranean diet.
-Experts continue to sing the praises of eating plenty of olive oil, plant foods, fish and wine.
+Experts continue to sing its praises.

-The number of positive studies over the years makes it hard to argue with them.
-And though the original paper that prompted the headlines faced criticism, the researchers still think it's one of the best diet options available.
+And the number of positive studies over the years makes it hard to argue with them.

 That groundbreaking paper was retracted, however, by the New England Journal of Medicine in June 2018 because of the way the study was carried out.
-The authors of the original paper replaced it with a corrected one that softened its language about how the diet might prevent heart attacks and strokes, NPR notes.
+The authors of the original paper replaced it with a corrected one published in the New England Journal of Medicine that softened its language about how the diet might prevent heart attacks and strokes, NPR notes.

-A change in one high-profile paper doesn't mean that researchers have changed their stance on the diet.
+But a change in one high-profile paper doesn't mean researchers have changed their stance on the diet.

 "We know that having shorter telomeres is associated with a lower life expectancy and a greater risk of cancer, heart disease and other diseases," said study coauthor Immaculata De Vivo, an associate professor of medicine at Brigham and Women's Hospital.
 "Certain lifestyle factors like obesity, sugary sodas, and smoking have been found to accelerate telomere shortening, and now our research suggests the Mediterranean diet can slow this shortening."